myrachins/Sequential_Parallel_Distributed_Sorting/readme.md

    - Ordinary sort.
    - Multi thread approach.
    - Delegating sort to the client applications.

+More details about the task could be found in `/docs`.

 ## Example of execution
 You can simply use `.bat` files for testing.
 Otherwise execute jar files from `/out/artifacts` directory.